-Join Justin Putney for an in-depth discussion in this video Stacking artwork using the Layers panel, part of UX Design Tools: Photoshop.
+Join Justin Putney for an in-depth discussion in this video Stacking artwork using the Layers panel, part of Photoshop for UX Design.

 In this video, we're going to take a look at how to use the Layers Panel in Photoshop.
 Layers are really a core part of what makes Photoshop Photoshop.
 There's no stacking within Layers like there is in Illustrator or InDesign.
 If you take a look at the wireframe psd in the Exercise Files, chapter four, zero four, zero one.
 You'll see an example of a wireframe file that we're working towards.
 Not only are there Layers in the Layers Panel, there are also Layer Folders.